 The intellectual property portfolio for our NaPi2b ADC product candidate, XMT-1536, is directed to compositions of matter for our novel ADC based on exclusively in-licensed NaPi2b antibody and our Dolaflexin platform, as well as methods of using and making these novel conjugates.
-As of February 28, 2018, we owned three pending U.S. applications (including two pending provisional U.S. patent applications), four pending foreign patent applications, and one pending PCT application directed to the composition of matter for XMT-1536, methods of using and making same and companion diagnostics for XMT-1536 ADC.
+As of January 31, 2019, we owned six pending U.S. applications (including four pending provisional U.S. patent applications), 18 pending foreign patent applications, and one pending PCT application directed to the composition of matter for XMT-1536, methods of using and making same, companion diagnostics for XMT-1536 ADC and XMT-1536 dosing regimens.
 We also intend to enter the national/regional phase of the pending PCT patent application in foreign jurisdictions, including Australia, Brazil, Canada, China, Eurasia, Europe, Israel, India, Japan, South Korea, Mexico and South Africa.
-Any U.S. or foreign patent issuing from the pending applications covering XMT-1536 is projected to expire in March 2037, and any U.S. or foreign patent issuing from the pending applications covering XMT-1536 companion diagnostics is projected to expire in September 2038, excluding any additional term for patent term adjustments or patent term extensions.
+Any U.S. or foreign patent issuing from the pending applications covering XMT-1536 is projected to expire in March 2037, and any U.S. or foreign patent issuing from the pending applications covering XMT-1536 companion diagnostics is projected to expire in September 2038, excluding any additional term for patent term adjustments or patent term extensions, and any U.S. or foreign patent issuing from the pending applications covering the XMT-1536 dosing regimens is projected to expire in May 2039.